|

 Kitts, and will positively sail in six or seven days.
 For Freight or Passage

-please apply to Wm: King, Goldsmith, or to
+please apply to Wm: KING, Goldsmith, or to

 Demerary,

 26th March 1811.
 Wm.
-Crabb.
+CRABB.

 Ondergeteekende in qualiteyt als door den Ed: Achtb: Hove van Justitie alhier,

-dato 23e deezer Maand, in plaats van den Heer P. A. De Veer, aangesteld zynde
+dato 23e deezer Maand, in plaats van den Heer P. A. DE VEER, aangesteld zynde

-deeze alle de Crediteuren van voornoemde J. A. Sargenton, op den 4 April
+deeze alle de Crediteuren van voornoemde J. A. SARGENTON, op den 4 April

 aanstaande, den voormeddags ten Elf uuren, zig te vervoegen, ten Huyze van den

-Sargenton qq.
+SARGENTON qq.

 Demerary,